politeauthority/automox-worklets/reverse-shell/README.md

 :warning: **PLEASE BE AWARE:** Running SSH servers explicitly as described in this README can be very dangerous and is not recommended.
 This script overly simplifies the nuances of running a public SSH server.
 I have put together a section about running an Open SSH server on a linux machine through a [Docker container](#docker-container-as-ssh-server) which helps alleviate _some_ security concerns, but is by no means perfect.
 I will continute to update this Worklet to address security concerns.

-:warning: **ONE DEVICE AT A TIME:** Because this script is in it's infancy, it's recommended to attatch this worklet to only one device at a time for now.
+:warning: **ONE DEVICE AT A TIME:** Because this script is in it's infancy, it's recommended to attach this worklet to only one device at a time for now.

 ## What You Will Need
  - A device running the Automox agent (Ubuntu 18.04+/ Fedora 33+).